zenrocklabs/zenrock-docs/docs/docs/Hush/hush-technical.md

 3. Attempting to spend the same commitment again produces the same nullifier, which is rejected
 4. Knowing a nullifier reveals nothing about which commitment it corresponds to without the spending key

+### Decoy Nullifiers

+Each transaction is padded with **decoy nullifiers** so that no one can determine how many inputs each transaction has. **This provides an even greater level of privacy than Zcash**, where input/output counts per transaction are public and could be used to assist in probabilistically deanonymizing users.

+By obscuring the actual number of commitments being spent in each transaction, Hush prevents statistical analysis attacks that rely on transaction graph structure.

 ### Chain-ID Binding (Replay Attack Prevention)

 All Hush proofs are cryptographically bound to a specific chain ID, preventing replay attacks between testnet and mainnet: